andresriancho/aws-backup/README.md

 ## Workflow

- * [AWS Backup](https://aws.amazon.com/backup/) selects resources to backup and backup plans based on resource tags.
+ * [AWS Backup](https://aws.amazon.com/backup/) selects resources to backup using resource tags.
+The resource tags determine the backup plan to use.

- * A lambda function identifies resources without the `backup_policy` tag, auto-tags those resources with the most basic backup plan and notifies the operations team.
+ * A lambda function identifies resources without the `backup_policy` tag, auto-tags those resources with the default backup plan and notifies the operations team.

  * Backups are performed using the [AWS Backup](https://aws.amazon.com/backup/) service.
-   All backups are stored in a backup vault named `backup_vault` (production account).
+   All backups are stored in a backup vault named `backup_vault`.

 ## Customization

-Review the `backup.tf` file and customize the `aws_backup_plan` resources to match your company policy.
+Review the `backup.tf` file and customize the `aws_backup_plan` resources to match your company policies.
 This is a resource definition from the latest
 implementation:

 ```